Alaska ’21: Nome

 A Gyrfalcon keeping an eye on us.

 Without a guide but plenty of notes, we explored 53 miles of the Council Hwy.
 The coastal section splits the spit from the Bering Sea, and is mostly private land with native fish camps and odd assortments of rusting vehicles.
 There are a few waysides with access to ponds full of shorebirds, ducks and, to our great pleasure, Eiders (both the King and Common species).
 After 30 miles or so the road leaves the coastal Iditarod trail and follows the Solomon River into the foothills, meandering past abandoned gold dredges, collapsing structures, and a lonesome cemetery—all that’s left of the abandoned town of Dickson.
 Snookum Pass had just recently been cleared, although the road was pretty snarky.
 Miles farther is the town of Council, but a washed out road and lack of a ferry convinced us to bail on that plan and return the way we’d come.
 By then the light was warmer, and a key sighting was a pair of Gyrfalcons soaring above the snow covered bluffs above the river.
 While ostensibly hunting, they would occasionally sweep by us observers on the East Fork Bridge, much to our delight.
 It was only later that we spotted their nest right beneath the bridge’s handrails where we were standing.
-We were fortunate not to have intimidated Gyrfalcons as they can be vicious when threatened.
+We were fortunate not to have intimidated the birds as they can be vicious when threatened.

 Just us and the Muskox.
 Click for a larger image.